vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-azure.md

 ## Cluster Creation and Management

 This reference design uses Tanzu Kubernetes Grid to create and manage ubiquitous Kubernetes clusters on Microsoft Azure using Kubernetes [Cluster API](https://cluster-api.sigs.k8s.io/).
 Tanzu Kubernetes Grid functions through the creation of a management cluster which houses the Cluster API.
 The Cluster API then interacts with the infrastructure provider to service workload Kubernetes cluster lifecycle requests.

 The Tanzu Kubernetes Grid user interface (UI) provides a guided deployment experience tailored Microsoft Azure.
 The Tanzu Kubernetes Grid installer runs either on an operator's own machine (it uses Docker) or through a bootstrap machine or a jump box.

 ![TKG installer user interface](img/tko-on-azure/image004.png)

-> **NOTE:** When using a bootstrap machine or a jump box, you may not be able to use the Tanzu Kubernetes Grid UI to build your configuration of the management and workload clusters.
+> **Note:** When using a bootstrap machine or a jump box, you may not be able to use the Tanzu Kubernetes Grid UI to build your configuration of the management and workload clusters.
 In such cases, use the following sample in a YAML file to help kickstart the installation process.

 <!-- /* cSpell:disable */ -->
 ```bash